orlox/mesa2022_hmxb/maxilab.md

 \figenv{Expected evolution of the orbital separation in terms of initial separation for a $30M_\odot$ donor star being stripped by a companion through fully non-conservative mass transfer (assuming isotropic re-emission from the accretor).
 Each line is for a different accretor mass.}{/assets/maxilab/code/output/shrinkage.svg}{width:100%;border: 1px solid gray;}

 So if mass transfer can proceed stably for extreme mass ratios, we could potentially get an extreme reduction in orbital separation!
-This is particularly interesting in the context of gravitational wave sources, where the time for two point masses to merge depends strongly on the orbital separation.
-In particular, for a circular orbit the merger time is given by
+This is particularly interesting in the context of gravitational wave sources \citep{vanDenHeuvel+2017}, where the time for two point masses to merge depends strongly on the orbital separation.
+For a circular orbit the merger time is \citep{Peters1964}:

 $$t_\mathrm{merger}=\frac{a^4}{4B},\qquad B\equiv \frac{64G^3}{5c^5}(M_1+M_2)M_1M_2.$$